fusion-energy/fusion-neutronics-presentation-slides/3_prompt_response.md

 # Neutron wall example

-TODO image of plasma
-TODO image of tokamak
-TODO plot of wall loading vs angle
+Note to self draw tokamak with wall loading vs angle

 - Significant poloidal variation of neutron wall loading occur in toroidal magnetic confinement fusion reactors
 - Details in model behind the FW not needed for NWL calculation!